Drinks for Non-Drinkers: The Top 5

 If you’re used to drinking a G&T you might want to replace it with a T&T. Lots of craft soda producers are making interesting flavoured tonics that need no accompaniment.
 A great example of this is Peter Spanton.
-These are great because Peter Spanton created them for the non-drinker, he quit and was sick of going out and having no decent non-alcoholic options, sound familiar?
+These are great because Peter Spanton created them for non-drinkers, he quit and was sick of going out and having no decent non-alcoholic options, sound familiar?
 His Cardamon tonic is well worth a try and these are other unusual offerings like chocolate and lemongrass.

 Drinking soft drinks doesn’t have to mean a night of coke.
-More and more craft soda producers are popping up with great drinks designed for a more grown up palate than the usual fizzy offerings.
+More and more craft soda producers are popping up with great drinks designed for a more grown-up palate than the usual fizzy offerings.
 Some of our favourites are:

 Square Root London Rhubarb Soda

 Square Root is all about hand-making sodas from natural, and frequently seasonal, ingredients.
 What they have on offer varies a bit depending on the time of year from Raspberry Lemonade, to Rhubarb to Cucumber, there is always something new on offer.
-Additionally there is a standard line including tonics, cola, lemonade and ginger beer.
+Additionally, there is a standard line including tonics, cola, lemonade, and ginger beer.

 Dalston Cola Real Lemonade